chuang4150/Notes_330_Part2/README.md

 # Notes_330_Part2
  Our note-taking project has the ability to report notes that have selected mentions and topics.
 It can also sort the notes in topological order.
-The current version of the project has five updated features:
+The current version of the project has five updated features.

   ## Features of NoteTaking System:

      #1- Create and Save new notes: